Lithuania men's national basketball team: FIBA World Championship 2010

 On 12 December 2009, Lithuania was granted a wild card to participate in the World Championship in Turkey the following year.

 Lithuania started the tournament against New Zealand.
 After a tough first quarter, Lithuanians took control of the game and kept ahead by a comfortable lead, finishing 92–79.
 The second game was against Canada.
 After reducing a 17-point deficit in the fourth quarter, Lithuanians finally gained a small lead towards the end of the game.
 Canada had a chance to win the game, but Jermaine Anderson's game winning three rimmed out at the last second and Lithuania celebrated their second victory 70–68.
 The next match was against the defending champion Spain, and after another comeback from an 18-point deficit, the Lithuanians won the upsetting game 76–73, Linas Kleiza's free-throws sealing the victory.

 Already guaranteed in the knockout rounds, Lithuania faced the group's other undefeated team, France.
 The French quickly gained momentum in the first half and forced Lithuania to a double-digit deficit.
 However, in the second half, Lithuania deftly reduced the deficit and cruised past the French defense, outscoring them 45–25 to win the game 69–55 and take the group's leadership.
 The preliminary round ended with a perfect record as Lebanon was handily defeated 84–66.

-After sweeping China (78–67) in the eighth finals and crushing Argentina in a blowout game (104–85) in the quarterfinals, Lithuania lost to Team USA by 15 points.
+After sweeping China (78–67) in the eighth finals and crushing Argentina (104–85) in the quarterfinals, Lithuania lost to Team USA by 15 points.
 They captured the bronze medal after winning against Eurobasket's silver medalist Serbia 99–88.
 This was Lithuania's best World Championship result.